1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/LAAAS.md

  - Many member were arrested and so Lysenko became the president[^5]
 	 - The arrests were preceded by a campaign framing the LAAAS as "enemies of the people"
  - Spring of 1948 Zhdanov raised the question of dismissing Lysenko from LAAAS.[^6]
+ - No election were held in twelve years

 Footnotes:
 [^1]:The famous august, 1948, session of the LAAAS  was for a long time sorrowfully designated the historical one.
 It did, indeed, become an event never to be forgotten in the  history of science and mankind”  (Medvedev and Lerner, p.
 103)